Hangar-31/atlantamusicians.com/src/pages/join-our-local.md

     text: >-
       As an AFM member, you are part of a membership of more than 80,000 musicians.
 The AFM has a long history of service for musicians in the United States and Canada.
+The AFM can negotiate agreements and administer contracts, procure valuable benefits and achieve legislative goals.
+No single musician has that power.
 Becoming a member of the AFM means that you become part of an organization with more than 100 years of experience in improving the lives of working musicians, and thousands of years of collective experience!